 - Ensure peace of mind during storms and outages

-With extreme weather on the rise across Ontario, lightning surge protection is no longer optional — it’s essential.
+With extreme weather on the rise across Ontario, lightning surge protection is no longer optional.
+Lightning strikes, utility disruptions, brownouts, and blackouts can all contribute to electrical problems that place valuable electronics and appliances at risk.

 Whole House Surge Protection Explained

 Stop voltage spikes directly at the panel before they spread, rather than relying only on plug-in devices.
-Whole house surge protectors often last around 3 years, depending on surge exposure and device quality, and should be inspected regularly to maintain full performance.
+Whole house surge protectors typically last 3–5 years, depending on surge exposure and device quality, and should be inspected regularly to maintain full performance.
+Regular inspections help identify worn protection devices before they can leave your home vulnerable to electrical surge damage.

 Types of Surge Protection: